Learn About The Traffic Signs In Connecticut

 To begin exploring your legal options, simply complete the Free Case Evaluation form.

-There are three types of traffic signs: regulatory signs, warning signs and sides intended to guide motorists.
+There are three categories for traffic signs: regulatory signs, warning signs and sides intended to guide motorists.

 As can be inferred by the name, these types of signs indicate a regulation on the road.
 Regulatory signs must be obeyed.
 Failure to obey a regulatory signs could result in a citation.
 Some common regulatory signs include: